CHIEF OF PARTY - DEVELOPMENT FOOD SECURITY ACTIVITIES (DFSA)

 - Ensure close coordination and information sharing with consortium partners, sub-grantees, local government and other implementers, as well as with other Mercy Corps programs.

-- Establish and maintain relationships with communities and local government.
+- Establish and maintain relationships with communities, partners and local government.

 - Work closely with the country team’s security focal point to develop and maintain systems that promote the safety and security of all team members.